AlejLr/Social-Media-Emotion-Analysis-Dashboard/README.md

 #### Demo data

-- There are two datasets already provided to the user.
+- There are four datasets already provided to the user.
 - They have been previously fetched and analyzed so the loading time is minimal.
-- They both fetch for `AI` using 300 posts and basic and advance analysis.
+- They both allow to explore the basic but faster and advance but slower analysis.
 - Demo exploration is recommended before custom keyword fetch.

 ## Roadmap